murirene/WhackAMole/ReadMe.txt

 *Start Application (open the browser to http://localhost:3000) npm start

-*Functional Test
+*Functional Test (It will expect the Mozilla browser, unless Chrome is configured in nightwatch.json)
 1. Download the Selenium Standalone Server (selenium-server-standalone-2.53.0.jar) and place it in test/bin http://www.seleniumhq.org/download/
 2. run "npm start" on one command window
-3. run "npm automation" on another window.
+3. run "npm run automation" on another window.
 4. The test should play the game and hit each mole.

 ********************